Managing You Studies

 All of these APIs are tagged as a group of APIs that are available to organization administrators in our Swagger API definition.

-Organizations can sponsor one or more studies, giving all members of an organization access to those studies (depending on their roles).
-There is an API to list an organization’s sponsored studies, and study developers can create new studies that are sponsored by their organization.
-Only admins can change the study sponsorships of an organization through APIs to sponsor the study or to stop sponsoring the study.
+There is an API to list an organization’s sponsored studies, and s can create new studies that are sponsored by their organization.
+Only app-scoped admins can change the study sponsorships of an organization through APIs to sponsor the study or to stop sponsoring the study.